PURSUE YOUR PASSION

 Faculty Support Letter | 250 word minimum

 This letter from a faculty mentor should discuss the project's viability, importance, and a description of how the faculty member will support/mentor the student if funding is awarded.
+This will be submitted by the faculty member after the student submits their application.

 Exploratory Mini-Grants Application Preview Exploratory Mini-Grants Application Evaluation Rubric